MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-membership.md

 > Security groups can be used for either devices or users, but Microsoft 365 groups can include only users.

 When the attributes of a user or a device change, the system evaluates all rules for dynamic membership groups in a directory to see if the change would trigger any group adds or removes.
 If a user or device satisfies a rule on a group, they're added as a member of that group.
 If they no longer satisfy the rule, they're removed.
 You can't manually add or remove a member of a dynamic membership group.
-- You can create a dynamic membership group for users or devices, but you can't create a rule that contains both users and devices.
+- You can create a dynamic membership groups for users or devices, but you can't create a rule that contains both users and devices.
 - You can't create a device membership group based on the user attributes of the device owner.
 Device membership rules can reference only device attributes.

 > [!NOTE]
 > This feature requires a Microsoft Entra ID P1 license or Intune for Education for each unique user that is a member of one or more dynamic membership groups.
 You don't have to assign licenses to users for them to be members of dynamic membership groups, but you must have the minimum number of licenses in the Microsoft Entra organization to cover all such users.
 For example, if you had a total of 1,000 unique users in all dynamic membership groups in your organization, you would need at least 1,000 licenses for Microsoft Entra ID P1 to meet the license requirement.
-> No license is required for devices that are members of a dynamic membership group based on a device.
+> No license is required for devices that are members of a dynamic membership groups based on a device.

 ## Rule builder in the Azure portal